All Episodes

 He did.

-Now there is some notes here that the judge now is not a member of the National Council of La Rassa, the advocacy group, but he is a member of La Rasa Lawyers Association.
+Now, there is some notes here that the judge is not a member of the National Council of La Rossa, the advocacy group, but he is a member of La Rasa Lawyers Association.

-Now, uh La Rassa, of course, meaning the race.
+Now, La Rossa, of course, meaning the race.

-We also know about the judge in this particular case, Judge uh Gonzalo uh Curiel, that in fact it came to light in law news and Jeffrey Lord picked up on this that the law firm of Robinsgeller, appointed by the judge to represent a plaintiff in the Trump University class action suit has connections to Hillary Clinton.
+We also know about the judge in this particular case, Judge Gonzalo Curiel, that, in fact, it came to light in law news, and Jeffrey Lord picked up on this, that the law firm, a Robbins Geller, appointed by the judge to represent a plaintiff in the Trump University class action suit, has connections to Hillary Clinton.

-They donated twenty seven hundred dollars to her campaign, the chairman of the of the law firm, Darren Robbins.
+They donated $2,700 to her campaign, the chairman of the law firm, Darren Robbins.

-Uh we also know that Robin Skeller paid the Clintons nearly a half a million dollars for speeches.
+We also know that Robbins Geller paid the Clintons nearly a half a million dollars for speeches.

 So there seems to be a conflict of interest here, certainly an argument for recusal.

-Well, that a Muslim judge maybe perhaps not like Donald Trump's position on a temporary ban on Muslim immigration.
+Would a Muslim judge maybe, perhaps not like Donald Trump's position on a temporary ban on Muslim immigration?

-Well, you'd have to ask them if he heard about what the National Director of Intelligence, James Clapper has said, and General John Allen, who is the former envoy to defeat ISIS, and our FBI director James Comey, our assistant FBI director Steinbach, our House Homeland Security Chair, and of course ISIS themselves have all said they'll infiltrate the refugee population.
+Well, you'd have to ask him if he heard about what the National Director of Intelligence, James Clapper, has said, and General John Allen, who is the former envoy to defeat ISIS, and our FBI director James Comey, our assistant FBI director Steinbach, our House Homeland Security chair, and of course ISIS themselves have all said they'll infiltrate the refugee population.

 So it starts to make sense, but the media's first instinct is to refer to this as some type of racism.